 Thyrotroph-producing pituitary tumors, also known as thyrotroph adenomas, secrete TSH, also known as thyrotropin, which results in hyperthyroidism without TSH suppression.
 Many are large and invasive, may be plurihormonal, and secrete both GH and/or PRL.[20]
 These tumors are rare and account for no more than 2% of tumor specimens.[1,3,20]

-Gonadotroph adenomas may secrete FSH and/or LH, or the alpha or beta subunits that comprise these heterodimers, which, depending on gender, may result in ovarian overstimulation, increased testosterone levels, testicular enlargement, and pituitary insufficiency caused by compression of the pituitary stalk or destruction of normal pituitary tissue by the tumor.
+Gonadotroph adenomas may secrete FSH and/or LH, or the alpha or beta subunits that comprise these heterodimers.
+Depending on the patient's sex, this secretion may result in ovarian overstimulation, increased testosterone levels, testicular enlargement, and pituitary insufficiency caused by compression of the pituitary stalk or destruction of normal pituitary tissue by the tumor.
 Many gonadotroph tumors, however, are unassociated with clinical or biochemical evidence of hormone excess and may be considered to be nonfunctioning or endocrine-inactive tumors.[21]
-Functional, clinically detectable gonadotroph adenomas are rare.[9]
+Functional, clinically detectable gonadotroph adenomas are rare.[5]

 Plurihormonal tumors produce more than one hormone.
 Morphologically, they can be either monomorphous or plurimorphous.
 Monomorphous plurihormonal adenomas consist of one cell population that produces two or more hormones.
 The adenoma cells often differ from nontumorous adenohypophysial cells, and their cellular derivation may remain obscure despite extensive morphological studies.
 Plurimorphous plurihormonal adenomas consist of two or more distinct cell types, and each produces one hormone.[1]
 Thyrotroph adenomas are often plurihormonal.[20]

-Oncocytic tumors of the pituitary, also known as pituitary oncocytomas, are characterized by an abundance of mitochondria, which may fill up to 50% of the cytoplasmic area, which is normally around 8%, and obscure other organelles.
-These tumors are usually unassociated with clinical and biochemical evidence of hormone excess; in some cases, they may be accompanied by various degrees of hypopituitarism and/or mild hyperprolactinemia.
+Oncocytic tumors of the pituitary, also known as pituitary oncocytomas, are characterized by an abundance of mitochondria.
+These mitochondria may fill up to 50% of the cytoplasmic area, which is normally around 8%, and obscure other organelles.
+These tumors are usually not associated with clinical and biochemical evidence of hormone excess; in some cases, they may be accompanied by various degrees of hypopituitarism and/or mild hyperprolactinemia.
 Oncocytic change may occur in several other pituitary tumor types.[1]

-Pituitary carcinomas are usually endocrinologically functional, and ACTH-producing and PRL-producing tumors are the most frequent.[2,8] The histological and cytological characteristics of pituitary carcinomas vary from bland and monotonous to frankly malignant.[22]
+Pituitary carcinomas are usually endocrinologically functional, and ACTH-producing and PRL-producing tumors are the most frequent types.[2,9] The histological and cytological characteristics of pituitary carcinomas vary from bland and monotonous to frankly malignant.[22]
 Carcinomas show a variable degree of nuclear atypia and cellular pleomorphism, but they also show significantly higher mitotic rates and cell proliferation indices than adenomas.[2]
-Carcinomas account for 0.1% to 0.2% of all pituitary tumors.[8,16]
+Carcinomas account for 0.1% to 0.2% of all pituitary tumors.[9,16]

-Breast and lung cancer are the most common primary neoplasms metastasizing to the pituitary.
+Breast and lung cancers are the most common primary sites for neoplasms that have metastasized to the pituitary.
 Although tumors that are metastatic to the pituitary have been reported to be as high as 28% in autopsy series, most metastatic tumors are clinically silent.[23]

 Other tumors that arise in the pituitary include craniopharyngiomas, meningiomas, and germ cell tumors; the rare granular cell tumors, pituicytomas, and gangliogliomas; and the even rarer gangliocytomas, lymphomas, astrocytomas, and ependymomas.[2]